-Focus on the Enjoyment of the Behavior, Not the Outcome
+Focus on the Enjoyment of the Motivation Behavior, Not the Outcome

 It’s a great goal to have six-pack abs or to look better naked but what happens when most people get there?
-Do we stop the behaviors that got us there once the incentive has been reached?
+Do we stop the behaviors that got us there when we reach our goals?
 Or what happens if we never get there?
 Do we just quit?

 Ideally, an individual will perform health-related behaviors because they enjoy it and because it feels good to them.
 If a person is only focusing on looking better naked they might lose sight of their own personal values and how they link to the behavior.